EuGaming/Schockbone/Main.md

 # Schockbone
 https://discord.gg/mori0

-just a nohter hacking team for minecraft.
+Just a hacking team for minecraft. yea another one